swiftlang/swift-package-manager/Documentation/Usage.md

 ## Testing

-Use `swift test` tool to run tests of a Swift package.
+Use the `swift test` tool to run the tests of a Swift package.
 For more information on the test tool, run `swift test --help`.

 ## Running

-Use `swift run [executable [arguments...]]` tool to run an executable product of a Swift package.
+Use the `swift run [executable [arguments...]]` tool to run an executable product of a Swift package.
 The executable's name is optional when running without arguments and when there is only one executable product.
 For more information on the run tool, run `swift run --help`.

-## Build Configurations
+## Setting the Build Configuration

 SwiftPM allows two build configurations: Debug (default) and Release.

 ### Debug

-By default, running `swift build` will build in debug configuration.
+By default, running `swift build` will build in its debug configuration.
 Alternatively, you can also use `swift build -c debug`.
-The build artifacts are located in directory called `debug` under build folder.
-A Swift target is built with following flags in debug mode:
+The build artifacts are located in a directory called `debug` under the build folder.
+A Swift target is built with the following flags in debug mode:

 * `-Onone`: Compile without any optimization.
 * `-g`: Generate debug information.
-* `-enable-testing`: Enable Swift compiler's testability feature.
+* `-enable-testing`: Enable the Swift compiler's testability feature.

-A C language target is build with following flags in debug mode:
+A C language target is built with the following flags in debug mode:

 * `-O0`: Compile without any optimization.
 * `-g`: Generate debug information.

 ### Release

-To build in release mode, type: `swift build -c release`.
-The build artifacts are located in directory called `release` under build folder.
+To build in release mode, type `swift build -c release`.
+The build artifacts are located in directory named `release` under the build folder.
 A Swift target is built with following flags in release mode:

 * `-O`: Compile with optimizations.
 * `-whole-module-optimization`: Optimize input files (per module) together instead of individually.

-A C language target is build with following flags in release mode:
+A C language target is built with following flags in release mode:

 * `-O2`: Compile with optimizations.

 ## Depending on Apple Modules

 Swift Package Manager includes a build system that can build for macOS and Linux.
-Xcode 11 integrates with libSwiftPM to provide support for iOS, watchOS, and tvOS platforms.
+Xcode 11 integrates with `libSwiftPM` to provide support for iOS, watchOS, and tvOS platforms.

-## C language targets
+## Creating C Language Targets

-The C language targets are similar to Swift targets except that the C language libraries should contain a directory named `include` to hold the public headers.
+C language targets are similar to Swift targets, except that the C language libraries should contain a directory named `include` to hold the public headers.

 To allow a Swift target to import a C language target, add a [target dependency](#targets) in the manifest file.
 Swift Package Manager will